 Discussion

 Some discussion been raised in previous JCT-VC meetings about optimal bit-allocation for the chroma samples in the main and auxiliary frames.
 For the frame-packing approaches, we have previously experimented with different values of QPdelta (QP of auxiliary frame – QP of main frame) for the auxiliary frame (representing 3/4th of the chroma samples) to achieve optimal bit-allocation for the chroma information in the auxiliary frame.
 It was observed that using a more optimal bit-allocation does provide a slight improvement in the BD rate performance, however it does not approach the native HM444 coding quality, due to additional overhead for frame-packing approaches as described above.
 The precise values for QPdelta do not really seem to affect the overall outcome very much.
 Based on the results, we kept the auxiliary frame (luma and chroma) QP at the same value as the main frame chroma QP (i.e. QP-delta of 0) for both band-separation and “direct” frame packing approaches to simplify testing.
 Any encoder utilizing any of the frame-packing is, of course, free to select a more optimal bit-allocation suitable to the packing approach used.

+On the other hand, there was also some reflector discussion on changing the luma/chroma balance for the sake of simplifying BD-rate evaluation with conventional 4:4:4 encoding using HM.
+One of the ideas discussed was to adjust the chroma QP for the main frame (4:2:0 representation) in addition to adjusting the auxiliary frame QPs (luma and chroma) so that the 4:4:4 chroma PSNR obtained by this method matches the corresponding value obtained by HM 4:4:4 software.
+It should be noted that such adjustments need sequence-specific values.
+This is evident from another contribution [15] to the same meeting that attempts to match the PSNRs using a fixed differential of 12 between luma and chroma QPs.
+While this adjustment helps to bring the PSNRs closer for some sequences, the same adjustment does an over-correction to the other side for a few other sequences (notably the Rext sequences) and does not necessarily help BD-rate evaluations.
+For example, the sequence BirdsInCage with LB-MT (Low Delay B – Main Tier) setting gets a luma BD-rate of -57%, U BD-rate of 77% and V BD-rate of 245% when compared to HM 4:4:4.
+With the QP adjustment, the luma BD-rate changes to 383%, U BD-rate changes to 33% and V BD-rate changes to 87%.
+Neither of these operational points are useful in evaluating compression efficiency.
+Hence, our recommendation is to use the BD-graphs (and not BD-rates) to come up with a rough understanding of the compression efficiency loss compared to HM 4:4:4.
+We would like to also draw attention that the goal of this method is not to provide compression efficiency gains but to provide a method for 4:2:0 codecs to compress 4:4:4 content.

 It was suggested in the previous meeting that the performance analysis of this contribution be evaluated against other mechanisms for 4:4:4 encoding, e.g. use of "auxiliary pictures" (not to be confused with a different use of the term "auxiliary" in this contribution) [14].
 Testing the approach described in [14] would be feasible (although it would take some work, as we did not have software for it readily at hand).